kb1vc/SoDaRadio/README.md

 libuhd version that you've installed yourself for some other reason, skip the last installation step.)

+Note that Version 6.0.5 has been built on Fedora 28 with LibUHD version 3.12.
+There are some apparent compatibility issues with libUHD version 3.13.
+These will be addressed soon.
+(Sep-11-2018)

 Run the installation commands as "root" or use sudo.
 ~~~~~
  dnf group install --assumeyes "C Development Tools and Libraries"